 We are open to applications for infrastructure funding where it directly supports delivery.
 For example we have funded docks and lifting hoists to ensure easy access to boats for those with physical disabilities.

 No. The activities we fund must be open to participants of all races, religions and gender.
+More details can be found on our Guidelines Page.

 A well-considered project.
 Cost-efficient planning and delivery of the project from a lean, well managed organisation with a realistic pay structure and, ideally, the involvement of volunteers.
 A competitive cost per person per day.
 Clear objectives for the benefits to be delivered and a down-to-earth means of assessing whether they have been achieved.
 Access to mentoring both during and following the project.
 High quality service from the charity applying in terms of the timeliness and efficiency of responding to requests for documentation and sign-offs.